“In order to mix contemporary and vintage we opted for simple finishes and incorporated some personal touches,” added Karen.

 Living Room: The living room used to feel dark, so another bay window was added for more light.
 The unused door near the fireplace was removed and replaced with a new window and custom glass cabinet – providing a way to display personal items.
 The fireplace surround was also updated – it went from wood to a sleek, black stone.
 Lastly, the furniture was reconfigured, giving the space a new and more open feel.

-Master Suite & Walk-In Closet – Re-configuring a bedroom and an existing, non-functioning bathroom space made room for the new master bath and walk-in closet.
+Primary Suite & Walk-In Closet – Re-configuring a bedroom and an existing, non-functioning bathroom space made room for the new primary bath and walk-in closet.
 The new bathroom has a clean and contemporary look with simple finishes and a wall-hung toilet.
 A dramatic stone countertop also added texture and made for a beautiful focal point.